donquixote/psr-4/psr-4.md

 3. A class SHOULD be defined in or made available through a class file.

-4. The library MUST specify a relationship that associates PHP namespaces with library directories,
+4. The library MUST specify a relationship that associates terminated namespace names with terminated directory paths,
    OR it MUST make it possible to determine such a relationship.

-5. For every class and its class file, the following MUST be true:
+5. For every class with a class file, the following MUST be true:
-  * One of the namespaces of the class is associated with one of the directories of the class file, via the above relationship.
+   * One of the namespace prefixes of the class is associated with one of the directory prefixes of the class file, via the above relationship.
    * The relative file path (relative to the directory) can be obtained from the relative class name (relative to the namespace), by replacing every namespace separator with a directory separator, and appending the ".php" suffix.